 Najia Lawrence, MD, FACOG, is a board-certified OB/GYN with North Georgia OB/GYN Specialists in Woodstock, Georgia, and is affiliated with Northside Hospital-Cherokee.
-She has delivered nearly 2,000 babies over the course of her 12-year career.

 1. Trust your providers.